Frequently Asked Questions Expand All

 Monochorionic–monoamniotic—Twins who share one chorion and one amniotic sac.
 They share a placenta and are identical.

-Monochorionic babies have a higher risk of complications than those with separate placentas.
+Monochorionic twins have a higher risk of complications than those with separate placentas.
 One problem that can occur in monochorionic–diamniotic babies is twin–twin transfusion syndrome (TTTS).
 In TTTS, the blood flow between the twins becomes unbalanced.
 One twin donates blood to the other twin.
 The donor twin has too little blood, and the recipient twin has too much blood.
 The earlier TTTS occurs in the pregnancy, the more serious the outcomes for one or both babies.

 Although monochorionic–monoamniotic babies are rare, this type of pregnancy is very risky.
 The most common problem is an umbilical cord complication.
 Women with this type of pregnancy are monitored more frequently and are likely to have a cesarean birth.